Dr Minas Liarokapis

 DipEng University of Patras, MSc National Kapodistrian University of Athens, PhD National Technical University of Athens

-Dr. Liarokapis is a Lecturer in the Department of Mechanical Engineering and director of the New Dexterity research group.
+Dr. Liarokapis is a Senior Lecturer in the Department of Mechanical Engineering and director of the New Dexterity research group.
 Previously, he was a Postdoctoral Associate in the GRAB Lab at Yale University working with Prof. Aaron Dollar.
-He received a Diploma in Computer Engineering from the University of Patras in 2008, a MSc in Information Technologies in Medicine and Biology from the National Kapodistrian University of Athens in 2010 and a PhD in Mechanical Engineering from the National Technical University of Athens in 2014.

 During his postdoctoral training, his research focused on hybrid schemes that combine analytical models, constrained optimization methods and machine learning techniques for simplifying robust grasping, dexterous, in-hand manipulation and haptic object identification using adaptive robot hands.
 During his PhD studies, he worked under the supervision of Prof. Kostas Kyriakopoulos in the Control Systems Lab and his research focused on EMG-based decoding of human motion and intention for the control of robotic and prosthetic devices in structured and dynamic environments.

 A New Family of Adaptive Hands